hai-vr/documentation/docs/hvr/core/avatarlike.md

 It contains an IK solver and [physics animation](./physics-animation) components (if enabled).

 It may be used to represent a **User**, but also **NPCs**.
-Since an avatarlike is not necessarily tied to a person, it does **not** contain a character controller nor calibration data.
+Since an Avatarlike is not necessarily tied to a User, it does **not** contain a character controller nor calibration data.

 ## Adding an Avatarlike in the scene